Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 What is UT Austin best known for?

-No. UT Austin does not offer early decision or early action for first year applicants.
+No. UT Austin does not offer ED or EA.

 Subscribe to our Newsletter